ryanxfz/ff-hm-time-distribution/README.md

-# Frankfurt Half Marathon — Time Distribution
+# Frankfurt Half Marathon: Time Distribution

 A small Python script to extract finish times from Frankfurt half-marathon result PDFs and plot the finish-time distribution.
 The purpose of this script is to find an achievable race goal for my race in 2026 by examining finish-time percentiles.